-NON-OPERATIVE MANAGEMENT
+NON-OPERATIVE

 The main aims are to relieve pain and decrease loading and movement through the great toe MTPJ.
-In its mildest form, hallux rigidus may not need operative treatment.
 Simple lifestyle and activity modifications including weight loss, the use of walking aids and the avoidance of high impact activities may be all that is necessary.
-In addition, taking painkillers (Panadol and anti-inflammatories), and wearing appropriate shoe wear and orthotics (stiff insoles with a Morton's extension or shoes with a rocker bottom) can all be helpful.
+Wearing a stiff-soled shoe or adding a carbon foot plate can provide very good relief.
+In addition, painkillers (eg paracetamol) and anti-inflammatories can be helpful.

 High heels and shoes with a narrow toe box should be avoided.
 Finally, a cortisone injection may offer relief of inflammation but as with most treatments, the degree and extent of relief varies from patient to patient.